-As at October 31, 2022, the Company had a cash and cash equivalents balance of \$187,865 to settle accounts payable and accrued liabilities of \$17,729.
-As at October 31, 2022, all of the Company's accounts payable and accrued liabilities have contractual maturities of less than one year.
+As at October 31, 2023, the Company had a cash and cash equivalents balance of \$478,203 to settle accounts payable and accrued liabilities of \$19,213.
+As at October 31, 2023, all of the Company's accounts payable and accrued liabilities have contractual maturities of less than one year.
 The promissory note will become payable on the day following the one year anniversary of the noteholder requesting repayment.
 The Company's ability to continue operations and fund its business is dependent on management's ability to secure additional financing, the continued deferral of some or all of the President and CEO's salary and promissory note and the health and well-being of its key employees and consultants.
-Although the Company has been successful in the past in obtaining financing, there can be no assurance that additional funding will be available, or available under terms favourable to the Company, or that the President and CEO will continue to elect to defer some or all of her salary.
+Although the Company has been successful in the past in obtaining financing, there can be no assurance that additional funding will be available, or available under terms favourable to the Company, or that the President and CEO will continue to elect to defer some or all of her salary and/or repayment of the promissory note.
 The Company will need to rely on new sources of equity financing, if available, to meet its ongoing working capital requirements and to pay the promissory note.
 Failure to obtain additional financing would result in delay or the indefinite postponement of further exploration and the development of the HOAM and/or Seahorse Projects, as well as the loss of prospecting permits and/or mineral claims and the risk of the Company failing to continue as a going concern.